MicrosoftDocs/windows-itpro-docs/windows/security/hardware-protection/tpm/trusted-platform-module-services-group-policy-settings.md

 There are three TPM owner authentication settings that are managed by the Windows operating system.
 You can choose a value of **Full**, **Delegate**, or **None**.

 -   **Full**   This setting stores the full TPM owner authorization, the TPM administrative delegation blob, and the TPM user delegation blob in the local registry.
 With this setting, you can use the TPM without requiring remote or external storage of the TPM owner authorization value.
 This setting is appropriate for scenarios that do not require you to reset the TPM anti-hammering logic or change the TPM owner authorization value.
 Some TPM-based applications may require that this setting is changed before features that depend on the TPM anti-hammering logic can be used.
+Full owner authorization in TPM 1.2 is similar to lockout authorization in TPM 2.0.
+Owner authorization has a different meaning for TPM 2.0.

 -   **Delegated**   This setting stores only the TPM administrative delegation blob and the TPM user delegation blob in the local registry.
 This setting is appropriate for use with TPM-based applications that depend on the TPM antihammering logic.
-This is the default setting in Windows.
+This is the default setting in Windows prior to version 1803.

 -   **None**   This setting provides compatibility with previous operating systems and applications.
 You can also use it for scenarios when TPM owner authorization cannot be stored locally.
 Using this setting might cause issues with some TPM-based applications.